 In 2009 and 2010, we also added various additional media resources to our advertising network, including outdoors media in gas stations and urban locations.
 During 2009, we directly acquired 100% equity interests in Dominant City Ltd., a BVI company.
 Concurrently with this acquisition, one of our variable interest entities, AM Advertising, acquired 100% equity interest in Beijing Youtong Hezhong Advertising Media Co.
 Ltd., a PRC company, which operates media resources in a number of airports including Guangzhou and Hangzhou airports.
-The total consideration for the acquisition of Dominant City Ltd. and Beijing Youtong Hezhong Advertising Media Co., Ltd. was \$7.8 million.
+The total consideration for the acquisition of Dominant City Ltd. and Beijing Youtong Hezhong Advertising Media Co., Ltd., was \$7.8 million.
 In 2009, AM Advertising, which is majority-owned by our variable interest entity, AirMedia UC, entered into an exclusive concession rights contract under which it will develop and operate outdoor advertising platforms such as billboards at Sinopec gas stations.
 In January 2010, we acquired 100% of the equity interest in Easy Shop Ltd., a BVI company, and concurrently, our variable interest entity, AM Advertising, acquired 90% of the equity interest in AM Outdoor on top of the 10% of AM Outdoor it already owned prior to the transaction.
 The total consideration for both transactions was \$13.9 million.
-As a result of these transactions, our variable interest entity, AM Advertising, now holds 100% equity interest in AM Outdoor and operates unipole signs and other outdoor media.
-In February 2010, our variable interest entity, AirMedia UC, acquired 45% equity interest in Dongding, which has exclusive rights to build and operate billboards that display both public service content and commercial advertising throughout Beijing in locations such as shopping malls and parking lots.
+As a result of these transactions, our variable interest entity, AM Advertising, now holds 100% equity interest in Dongding, which has exclusive rights to build and operate billboards that display both public service content and commercial advertising throughout Beijing in locations such as shopping malls and parking lots.
 AirMedia UC held 30% equity interest in Dongding prior to the transaction and, as a result of these transactions, now holds 75% equity interest in Dongding.

-In April 2011, we formed Beijing Weimei Shengjing Advertising Co., Ltd., a PRC company, as a wholly-owned subsidiary of our consolidated variable interest entity, AirMedia UC, with a registered capital of RMB 1.0 million, and Beijing AirMedia Jinsheng Advertising Co., Ltd., a PRC company, as a wholly-owned subsidiary of Beijing AirMedia Jinshi Advertising Co., Ltd., a PRC company and a majority-owned subsidiary of AirMedia UC, with a registered capital of RMB 5.0 million.
-We also de-registered a former subsidiary, Royal Mart Limited, a Hong Kong company, and a former subsidiary of a consolidated variable interest entity, Beijing Weimei Shengshi Advertising Co., Ltd., a PRC company.
+In April 2011, we formed Beijing Weimei Shengjing Advertising Co., Ltd., a PRC company, as a wholly-owned subsidiary of our consolidated variable interest entity, AirMedia UC, with a registered capital of RMB 1.0 million, and Beijing AirMedia Jinsheng Advertising Co., Ltd., a PRC company, as a wholly-owned subsidiary of Beijing AirMedia Jinshi Advertising Co., Ltd., a PRC company and a majority-owned subsidiary of AirMedia UC, with a registered a former subsidiary, Royal Mart Limited, a Hong Kong company, and a former subsidiary of a consolidated variable interest entity, Beijing Weimei Shengshi Advertising Co., Ltd., a PRC company.
 We also changed the name of Beijing Union of Friendship Advertising Media Co.
 Ltd. to Beijing Youtong Hezhong Advertising Media Co., Ltd., a subsidiary of AM Advertising, and the name of AM Advertising itself as described above.
 Our wholly owned Hong Kong subsidiary AM China has been operating an advertising business in Hong Kong since 2008 and its operation experience is currently more than three years.
 We are in the processs of establishing a wholly-owned subsidiary to provide advertising services in China through it directly.
 However, we can make no assurance as to the specific time when this wholly-owned subsidiary shall be established.
 Once this subsidiary is put into operation, we intend to gradually shift our advertising business to this subsidiary, and thus to gradually reduce the reliance on the current VIE structure.